Red Chokeberry Aronia arbutifolia

 -

-The Red Chokeberry is a native, multi-stemmed, deciduous shrub that has multi-season interest.
-It is found in both wet and dry thickets in Eastern Canada and the Central and the Eastern United States.
+The red chokeberry is a multi-stemmed, deciduous shrub that has multi-seasonal interest.
+It is found in both wet and dry thickets in eastern Canada and the central and eastern United States, including North Carolina.
+It is a member of the rose family (Rosaceae).
+The species epithet is a Latin compound that means "with leaves like Arbutus” [an unrelated genus in the blueberry family].

 VIDEO created by Grant L. Thompson for “Trees, Shrubs, and Woody Vines for Landscaping” a plant identification course offered by the Department of Horticulture at Iowa State University.